wamp-proto/wamp-proto/spec/README.md

 	[64, 612352435, {"match": "prefix"}, "com.myapp.myobject1"]

-When a **prefix-matching policy** is in place, any call with a procedure that has `REGISTER.Procedure` as a *prefix* will match the registration, and potentially be routed to *Callees* on taht registration.
+When a **prefix-matching policy** is in place, any call with a procedure that has `REGISTER.Procedure` as a *prefix* will match the registration, and potentially be routed to *Callees* on that registration.

-In above example, calls with `CALL.Procedure` e.g.
+In above example, the following calls with `CALL.Procedure`

  * `com.myapp.myobject1.myprocedure1`
  * `com.myapp.myobject1-mysubobject1`
  * `com.myapp.myobject1.mysubobject1.myprocedure1`
  * `com.myapp.myobject1`

 will all apply for call routing.
-A call with `CALL.Procedure` e.g.
+A call with one of the following `CALL.Procedure`

  * `com.myapp.myobject2`
  * `com.myapp.myobject`